5 Easy Onigiri with Canned Tuna

 Tuna Onigiri Variations

 Canned tuna is affordable, convenient, and packed with umami, making it an ideal filling for onigiri.
-Here, Iโll share five easy and delicious ways to give your tuna onigiri a fresh twist!
-For ingredient notes and detailed instructions with step-by-step photos, check out my creamy tuna mayo onigiri recipe.
+Here, I’ll share five easy and delicious ways to give your tuna onigiri a fresh twist!

 1. Classic tuna mayo